gianlucam76/k8s-cleaner/docs/getting_started/install/install.md

 ## Installation

 The k8s-cleaner can be installed in any Kubernetes cluster independent if it is in an on-prem or in a Cloud environment.
+The k8s-cleaner can be deployed down the clusters with your favourite Continious Deployment tool!
 The installation is pretty simple.

 ```bash
 $ export KUBECONFIG=<directory to the kubeconfig file>